 Spray the grill surface and cooking grates with the water-vinegar mix.
 If you’re using a gas burner to heat up your griddle, then you may want to remove the cooking grates and spray it with the water-vinegar mix away from the gas burner to avoid getting water and debris in it.

 Wait for 5 minutes for the water-vinegar mixture to seep into the char and food residue, then scrub the cooking grates with a grill brush to remove them.
-It should be easier to remove them now that they’ve
+It should be easier to remove them now that they’ve soften up.

 Soak the grill grates and burner shield in a large plastic basin filled with hot, soapy water.